Narsell/LyraEngine/README.md

-# Batch Renderer

-TODO later
+# Making a game engine

 _Using premake-5.0.0-beta2_